 I can’t afford the investment at the moment.
 What are my options?

 Payment plans are always available to spread costs after an initial deposit.
-If you are on a low income or identify/work with underrepresented communities in yoga teaching you may very well be eligible for bursary support, there are several places on each course, or a full scholarship.
+If you are on a low income or identify/work with underrepresented communities in yoga teaching you may very well be eligible for bursary support, there are several places on each course.

 What if I can’t make the dates for training weekends?